-My motto now is buy less, make more, and when I have to buy, I buy local and if I can’t buy local I make for damned sure it is sustainably made, recyclable, and as eco-friendly as possible!
-And now, since we are mostly shopping online, I highly recommend using a very cool browser extension called Your Arbor that enables you to stay aligned with your values while shopping online!
+Our motto now is buy less, make more, and when we have to buy, we always try to buy local and if we can’t buy local we make for damned sure it is sustainably made, recyclable, and as eco-friendly as possible!
+And now, since we are mostly shopping online, we highly recommend reviewing our post and podcast about how to make that as eco-friendly as possible.

 - Peace starts within ~ if I want to have a more peaceful and fun holiday season, I have to take darn good care of myself from the inside out.
 And wow does this take on a new meaning this year!
 While some things may be less stressful if we don’t have a big crowd this year, in other ways it could mean more planning and engineering to make it all work.
 Whatever it is, remember it’s a marathon not a sprint, so take good care and it will be a lot easier for you and those around you!
 Read my post about personal energy conservation for the holidays.